ADHD Across the Lifespan: A Comprehensive Review of Developmental Changes

 It is critical to develop strategies for mitigating these impacts through targeted interventions tailored to meet the unique needs presented by each case.

-This will improve the quality of life for those afflicted while fostering an environment conducive to their and professional advancement.
+This will improve the quality of life for those afflicted while fostering an environment conducive to their personal growth and professional advancement.

 Treatment Approaches for ADHD at Different Life Stages